 Vibrio cholerae strains

-Risk factors and disease burden
+Epidemiology, risk factors, and disease burden

 Prevention and control